okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/ie-intro/index.md

   Assurance is the degree of confidence that an end user signing in to an application is the same end user who previously signed in to the application, and the use of one or more authenticators (see below) and its characteristics determine an assurance level.
 For example, an end user who authenticates with a knowledge factor and a possession factor has a higher assurance level than one who can only authenticate with one factor.

   Assurance is enforced by sign-on policies.
-OIE requires that the assurance specified in the Okta and app sign-on policies are satisfied before it allows the end user to access an app.
+Identity engine requires that the assurance specified in the Okta and app sign-on policies are satisfied before it allows the end user to access an app.
 This is a change from the traditional model of authentication, which evaluates one policy depending on whether the user signs in to the org or directly through the app.

 * Authenticators